-The Montenegrin Law on Obligations stipulates a longer time-bar where the damage was caused by criminal offence - in that case a claim for damages against the responsible person expires upon the expiry of a deadline for the time-bar of criminal prosecution.27 The Civil Procedure Law (CPL)28 gives the court the right to resolve in a lawsuit as a preliminary question an issue not yet decided by a court or other competent authority (Art.
+The Montenegrin Law on Obligations stipulates a longer time-bar where the damage was caused by criminal offence - in that case a claim for damages against the responsible person expires upon the expiry of a deadline for the time-bar of criminal prosecution.
+The Civil Procedure Law (CPL) gives the court the right to resolve in a lawsuit as a preliminary question an issue not yet decided by a court or other competent authority (Art.
 14).
-It is not written that the preceding question cannot be a question as to whether the damage occurred as a result of a criminal offence for the purposes of deciding on an appropriate time-bar.29 With respect to the existence of a criminal offence and criminal liability, the civil court is bound only by a final judgment finding the accused guilty (CPL Art.
+It is not written that the preceding question cannot be a question as to whether the damage occurred as a result of a criminal offence for the purposes of deciding on an appropriate time-bar.
+With respect to the existence of a criminal offence and criminal liability, the civil court is bound only by a final judgment finding the accused guilty (CPL Art.
 15).
 This means that when a criminal court finds that a person has committed a crime and is held criminally responsible, then the civil court is obliged to hold that person responsible for the damage resulting from the commission of the crime.
-However, if the criminal court does not find the defendant guilty of the crime, the civil court can still determine his liability for damages, that is, it can determine the liability of the person responsible for his actions (such as the state) and to oblige them to compensate for damages.
+However, if the criminal court does not find the whether a criminal offence had been committed for the purpose of applying the privileged time-bar period, and since criminal proceedings was not initiated, the Court found that the claim for damages became time-barred after three years (Rev. 956/13 of 1 November 2013, p.
+3)